Tapha/Java-Cohort-Aug-26/Exercise-From-Memory-to-SOLID.md

 ## Questions

 1. What changed in the design?
+UserRegistrationService no longer creates its own sender.
+The sender is passed into the constructor.
 2. What concrete class did we remove from `UserRegistrationService`?
+EmailSender
 3. What abstraction does it now depend on?
+The MessageSender interface
 4. Which principle is this?
+DependancyInversionPrinciple
 5. Why is this better?
+Because the service can now use email, SMS, WhatsApp or a fake sender for testing without changing the UserRegistrationService code.

 ---